 - Psychological problems

 The Negative Effects of Alcohol on Emotional Well-Being

 We use alcohol to alter our emotions in many ways, so it makes sense that a misbalance of emotions can lead to alcohol abuse.
-Unfortunately, drinking can worsen negative emotions in the long-run.
-This can lead into a spiralling cycle into alcoholism.
+Unfortunately, drinking can worsen negative emotions in the long run.
+This can lead to a spiraling cycle of alcoholism.

 Short-Term Effects of Alcohol on Emotions

 Because alcohol has the potential to elevate emotions, it can distort people’s perception of a situation.
 For example, if they see a person with a slightly upset facial expression, the drinker’s mind may tend to exaggerate this into full-blown anger.

 Alcohol’s effects on mood combined with decreased inhibition can create problems for anyone.
 A person may encounter social issues because they act in an unstable way, such as getting into fights.

 It can also trigger thoughts of self-harm and suicide, especially if a person has depressive tendencies.

 The day after drinking, a person may encounter additional issues, especially if they blacked out.
 This can be the aftermath of an embarrassing situation, or frustration with oneself for behaving irrationally.
 Or perhaps they regret acts that resulted from poor judgment.

 If a person is hungover and hasn’t slept well, they will also feel more sensitive than normal and may feel irritable as a result.
 Hence, if they already made mistakes the night before, they can make things even worse the next day.